Some selected publications.

 From the point of view of music performance, our objective is to improve the reliability and predictability of realtime interactive music systems involved in live music performances with human musicians (a popular example being automatic accompaniment systems).
 For this purpose, we are using formal methods for verifying statically that a system will behave as expected during a concert.
 This involves in particular Model Based Testing, symbolic model checking and static analysis of the property of schedulability.

-- Partenariat Hubert Curien (PHC 2015-16) Amadeus franco-autrichien LETITBE between Ircam and U. Salzburg (Christoph Kirsch).
+- Partenariat Hubert Curien (PHC 2015-16) Amadeus franco-autrichien LETITBE between Ircam and U. Salzburg (Christoph Kirsch) (Coordinator for French Partner)